Read more »

-Southwest Institute for Families and Children (SWI) is a regional non-profit organization in Scottsdale, Arizona.
+Southwest Institute for Families and Children (SWI) is a regional non-profit organization in Phoenix, Arizona.
 We engage in research and development related to health, education, and social services for families and children.
 Firmly grounded in community-based research, we help groups develop and implement projects that are responsive to local needs.

 - designing community-based asset assessments,

 - creating culturally responsive research and evaluation models,

 - improving access to pediatric health care through medical homes,

 - preparing parents to improve school readiness in young children,

 - educating strong self-reliant parent advocates for children with disabilities, and

 - building self-advocacy in youth with disabilities as they enter adulthood

 Our team includes highly regarded professionals in health care, medicine, education, social work, and research who focus on social, economic, and demographic change via 21st century technology.
 We are leaders in developing practical technological applications that improve the lives of families, youth, and children.